Erosion Prevention and Construction Site Management Program

-As of February 1, 1997, that ordinance and rule have been in effect within the Eugene City limits.
-The ordinance and administrative rules have been revised several times.
-In July of 1997, the City of Eugene signed a Memorandum of Agreement with the Oregon Department of Environmental Quality to assign and monitor 1200-C permits within the city limits.
+In July of 1997, the City of Eugene signed a Memorandum of Agreement with the Oregon Department of Environmental Quality to assign and monitor 1200-C permits within the City limits.

-On May 25th, 2004, the City of Eugene entered into an intergovernmental agreement with Lane County to administer and enforce the Erosion Prevention and Construction Site Management Program (Eugene BMP E-2 Exhibit “A”) outside city limits but inside the City of Eugene Urban Growth Boundary.
+On May 25th, 2004, the City of Eugene entered into an intergovernmental agreement with Lane County to administer and enforce the Erosion Prevention and Construction Site Management Program (Eugene BMP E-2 Exhibit “A”) outside City limits but inside the City of Eugene Urban Growth Boundary.
 The Stormwater IGA has been amended several times to extend the timeline and remains in effect.